(9) Qualities of the Best Grill Mats For Composite Decking

 “Use caution when using rubber-backed mats (i.e. welcome mats, etc.) as these may contain substances that can sometimes discolor or lighten the decking surface.”

 Rubber mats make great grill mats, except not for composite decking.
 Composite decking will keep its beauty through almost anything you throw at it.
-Except rubber mats.
+Except for rubber mats.

 Avoid Rubber Grill Mat like the Plague.